Why artists like Bruce Springsteen, John Legend and Bob Dylan are suddenly selling their catalogues

 Here’s how it plays out in practice: Bob Dylan wrote and recorded the song “All Along the Watchtower.”
 Jimi Hendrix later recorded and released a cover of the song, which gained far more popularity.
 Both of them have some claim to Hendrix’s version, Jason Karlov, a music lawyer who represented Dylan, told the Post in 2019.

-‘So if you want to put ‘All Along the Watchtower’ by Jimi Hendrix in your movie, you have to get the permission of the song owner, in this case Bob,” he said.
-You also have to get permission from “Hendrix, or his estate, or his record company — whoever owns the recording.’”
+"So if you want to put ‘All Along the Watchtower’ by Jimi Hendrix in your movie, you have to get the permission of the song owner, in this case, Bob,” he said.
+You also have to get permission from “Hendrix, or his estate, or his record company — whoever owns the recording.’ ”

 Is there a way for an artist to get out of these deals?